Information on the three types of emissions data we report on and its purposes.

-For showing progress towards our targets we use the accounting guidelines of the relevant target period.
-The objectives of the accounting guidelines are to ensure that our targets are only being judged against factors we have control over.
-For example, unless they are permanently cut down, the natural growth, harvest and re-planting cycle of plantation forests that already existed in 1990 are excluded from accounting for our target.
+For showing progress towards our targets, we use the accounting guidelines of the relevant target period.
+The objectives of the accounting guidelines are to ensure our targets are only being judged against factors we have control over.
+For example the growth, harvest and re-planting cycle of plantation forests that already existed prior to 1990 are excluded from accounting for our target, unless they are permanently cut down.

 Accounting for forestry is complex because:

 - trees can both remove carbon dioxide from the atmosphere (as they grow) and then emit this to the atmosphere again (as/if they are cut down)

 - there are different rules for forests which existed before 1990 compared to those established after 1989.
 This distinction was created in the international accounting rules of the Kyoto Protocol (which apply until 2020).
 We will use a modified version of the Kyoto rules for accounting for forestry towards our Paris target.
 The detailed explanation is on the NDC Registry website.